Deemed Resident Trust

 A non-resident trust, other than an exempt foreign trust, is deemed to be a resident trust for a particular taxation year if, at the end of the year or immediately before the trust ceases to exist, it has a resident contributor or both a resident beneficiary and a connected contributor.

 The contributor to a non-resident trust is a person that makes a contribution of property to the trust by means of a loan or transfer, other than an arm's length transfer.
-A person may be considered to be a contributor to a trust if, as applicable:
+However, a person may be considered to be a contributor to a trust if, as applicable:

 - the loan or transfer (other than an arm's length transfer) of property by the person or the partnership of which the person is a member is to another person or partnership in circumstances where the transfer or loan generates, at that time, either an increase in the fair market value (FMV) of one or more properties held by the trust or a decrease in a known or contingent liability of the trust;